EDIorg/data-package-best-practices/EML-BP-doc/README.md

 # Purpose

 Directory holds markdown for metadata-focused BPs.
+It maintains the historical name, "EML-BP-doc", although that may change.

 ## Goals:
 1. directory can be exported as a citable, versioned document, e.g. EML_metadata_best_practices_v4_yyyy.pdf